 I’m one of those rare Moms who gets super excited about feeding babies solid food.
 Babies react so differently to trying new foods.
 I love being part of the experience by making my own purees, finding a variety of teething crackers and introducing my kids to unique flavors.
 This doesn’t stop just because we’re on vacation.
 I bring a foldable high chair and we’re good to go!

-However, I get really stressed out about how to continue feeding my baby solids while traveling.
 I don’t like getting messy myself, so holding him while feeding is not my favorite option.
 With my oldest, I had a fabric travel high chair that slipped over a chair.
 But, that meant my baby couldn’t reach the table to grab finger food.
 I’d heard of parents using baby carriers as a portable travel high chair, but I’m too scared to get my carriers dirty.
 And others use their travel strollers, but I try to keep our strollers semi-clean.
 So, when we decided to head to Hawaii with our 10-month-old baby, I knew I needed to find a better option.
 (Contains affiliate links.)

 Inglesina Fast Table Chair

 The Inglesina Fast Table Chair is for children 6-36 months who are 37lbs or under.
 It features simple, twist-tight couplings to secure it to a table or counter top.
 This fastening system is compatibly with most types of tables and leaves them scratch free.
-This portable travel high chair is ultra-light and collapsible.
+This folable travel high chair is ultra-light and collapsible.
 It also comes with a carry bag.
 A dining tray is available as an optional accessory.

 Installing the Inglesina Fast Table Chair was surprisingly easy and took hardly any muscle strength.
 I was a bit skeptical at the sturdiness until I started trying to wiggle it.
 The chair wouldn’t budge.
 My baby was eager to test it out (and have a snack) so I buckled him inside.
 He loved it!
 He was bouncing around while eating and he looked really secure.
 That gave me another idea.